d12frosted/elpa-mirror/gnu/corfu-readme.txt

   try.

   See also the [Corfu Wiki] and the [Cape manual] for additional Capf configuration tips.
-The language server protocol (LSP) configurations are documented in the wiki.
 For more general documentation read the chapter about completion in the [Emacs manual].
 If you want to create your own Capfs, you can find documentation about completion in the [Elisp manual].

 [GNU ELPA] <https://elpa.gnu.org/packages/corfu.html>